zycalice/notes/docs/data-structures.md

 Using abstract data types enables programmers or algorithm designers to focus on higher-level operations and algorithms, thus improving programmer efficiency.
 However, knowledge of the underlying implementation is needed to analyze or improve the runtime efficiency.

+### Runtime complexity, best case, and worst case
+An algorithm's runtime complexity is a function, T(N), that represents the number of constant time operations performed by the algorithm on an input of size N. Runtime complexity is discussed in more detail elsewhere.

+Because an algorithm's runtime may vary significantly based on the input data, a common approach is to identify best and worst case scenarios.
+An algorithm's best case is the scenario where the algorithm does the minimum possible number of operations.
+An algorithm's worst case is the scenario where the algorithm does the maximum possible number of operations.